core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm.
 The COSE AEAD algorithm to use for encryption.

-* Key Derivation Function.
-The HMAC based HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.
+* An HMAC-based key derivation function HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.

 * Master Secret.
-Variable length, random byte string (see {{master-secret}}) used to derive traffic keys and IVs.
+Variable length, random byte string (see {{master-secret}}) used to derive AEAD keys and Common IV.

 * Master Salt.
-Optional variable length byte string containing the salt used to derive traffic keys and IVs.
+Optional variable length byte string containing the salt used to derive AEAD keys and Common IV.

 * ID Context.
-Optional variable length byte string providing additional information to identify the Common Context and to derive traffic keys and IVs.
+Optional variable length byte string providing additional information to identify the Common Context and to derive AEAD keys and Common IV.
+The use of ID Context is described in {{context-hint}}.

 * Common IV.
 Byte string derived from Master Secret, Master Salt, and ID Context.
-Length is determined by the AEAD Algorithm.
+Used to generate the AEAD Nonce (see {{nonce}}).
+Same length as the nonce of the AEAD Algorithm.

 The Sender Context contains the following parameters:

 * Sender ID.
-Byte string used to identify the Sender Context, to derive traffic keys and IVs, and to assure unique nonces.
+Byte string used to identify the Sender Context, to derive AEAD keys and Common IV, and to assure unique AEAD nonces.
 Maximum length is determined by the AEAD Algorithm.

 * Sender Key.
-Byte string containing the symmetric key to protect messages to send.
+Byte string containing the symmetric AEAD key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.

 * Sender Sequence Number.
-Non-negative integer used by the sender to protect requests and certain responses, e.g. Observe notifications.
-Used as 'Partial IV' {{RFC8152}} to generate unique nonces for the AEAD.
+Non-negative integer used by the sender to enumerate requests and certain responses, e.g. Observe notifications.
+Used as 'Partial IV' {{RFC8152}} to generate unique AEAD nonces.
 Maximum value is determined by the AEAD Algorithm.
+Initialization is described in {{initial-replay}}.

 The Recipient Context contains the following parameters:

 * Recipient ID.
-Byte string used to identify the Recipient Context, to derive traffic keys and IVs, and to assure unique nonces.
+Byte string used to identify the Recipient Context, to derive AEAD keys and Common IV, and to assure unique AEAD nonces.
 Maximum length is determined by the AEAD Algorithm.

 * Recipient Key.
-Byte string containing the symmetric key to verify messages received.
+Byte string containing the symmetric AEAD key to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.

 * Replay Window (Server only).
 The replay window to verify requests received.
+Replay protection is described in {{replay-protection}} and {{initial-replay}}.

 All parameters except Sender Sequence Number and Replay Window are immutable once the security context is established.
 An endpoint may free up memory by not storing the Common IV, Sender Key, and Recipient Key, deriving them when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

 Endpoints MAY operate as both client and server and use the same security context for those roles.
 Independent of being client or server, the endpoint protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
 The endpoints MUST NOT change the Sender/Recipient ID when changing roles.
-In other words, changing the roles does not change the set of keys to be used.
+In other words, changing the roles does not change the set of AEAD keys to be used.

 ## Establishment of Security Context Parameters {#context-derivation}

-The parameters in the security context are derived from a small set of input parameters.
+Each endpoint derives the parameters in the security context from a small set of input parameters.
 The following input parameters SHALL be pre-established:

 * Master Secret